-Live music industry was not that big in gains and sometimes tours would be held at a loss just to promote the sale of physical album that made up for the loss.
-Live music industry is the sector that has seen the biggest growth in the digital era
+The live music industry was not that big in gains and sometimes tours would be held at a loss just to promote the sale of physical albums that made up for the loss.
+The live music industry is the sector that has seen the biggest growth in the digital era

-In this article I want to point why I think the recording branch of the industry is going online and how remote recording session are the future of the industry and the future of recording studios.
+In this article, I want to point why I think the recording branch of the industry is going online and how remote recording sessions are the future of the industry and the future of recording studios.